LucasDelfino92/morrowindsharp/mw2.md

 - [**MDMD - More Deadly Morrowind Denizens**](https://www.nexusmods.com/morrowind/mods/48745) by autumn
 230+ NPCs are given unique spells, enchantments, and items, to make Morrowind deadlier AND more varied.
 Faction bosses, Artifact owners, and Daedric cultists have been given customized, flavorful make-overs to become more difficult AND more memorable.
 Players are encouraged to carry resists, dispels, restores, and prepare ahead for big fights.
   - Hide *MDMD - Bosses Only.ESP*
-  - Also install [**MDMD - Fixes Add-On**](https://mw.moddinghall.com/file/39-more-deadly-morrowind-denizens-fixes-add-on/) by Sigourn.
-Addresses a number of issues with MDMMD.
+  - Also install [**MDMD - Fixes Add-On**](https://mw.moddinghall.com/file/39-more-deadly-morrowind-denizens-fixes-add-on/), which addresses a number of issues with MDMMD.
 - [**Umbra - Blademaster**](https://www.nexusmods.com/morrowind/mods/43275) by Melchior Dahrk
 Overhauls everyone's favorite, death-seeking Orsimer into a truly challenging opponent with scripted behavior and new equipment.
 - [**There Can Be Only Fixed**](https://www.mediafire.com/file/hjcgfczwcdvlevf/There_Can_Be_Only_Fixed_v1.0.zip/file) by Necrolesian and Sigourn